Dallas vs Pittsburgh

 Which city has higher STR taxes — Dallas or Pittsburgh?

 Dallas charges 13% Hotel Occupancy Tax (7% city + 6% state), while Pittsburgh charges 13% combined (7% Allegheny County hotel tax + 6% state hotel occupancy tax).
-Compare the full breakdown in the table above.
+Notably, Pittsburgh benefits from automatic platform tax collection, while hosts in Dallas must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?